ShreyaUnnikrishnan/IBM-HR-Analysis-dashboard/README.md

 have an effect on its operations and market access.
 * IBM's business activities and expansion plans may be impacted by political instability in certain regions.

+ECONOMICAL:
+* IBM's sales and profitability can be affected by global economic factors such as GDP growth, inflation, and interest rates.
+* IBM&'s international operations and financial performance are susceptible to fluctuations in currency exchange rates.
+* Economic downturns or recessions may cause organizations to spend less on IT, thereby affecting IBM's revenue.